nomos-system/node-red-contrib-nomos/README.md

 ## Usage
 -----

-### nomos Components
+### nomos system Components
 With this nodes you can connect directly to nomos Controller components/devices.
 The nodes are bound to certain properties.
 For example components with *Level/Brightness* property. *Component* and *Generic* nodes are more flexible in the way you can control or query component properties.

-### nomos Extras
+### nomos system Extras
 Direct access to *Events*, *Timers*, *Scenes* and *Notifications* you have configured on your nomos Controller.
 Triggers are working as well.
 For example: You can use a *Scenes* node as trigger and attach for additional execution other Node-RED nodes to it.

-### nomos API
+### nomos system API
-The complete nomos API available as Node-RED nodes.
+The complete nomos system API available as Node-RED nodes.
 See the documentation of each node for further informations.

 ## Changelog